-Learning technology consultants at DoIT Academic Technology are available to assist instructors and instructional staff throughout campus and can be contacted at email@example.com or (608) 262-5667.
+Learning technology consultants at DoIT Academic Technology are available to assist instructors and instructional staff throughout campus and can be contacted at firstname.lastname@example.org or (608) 262-5667.
 They are available to answer a wide range of questions including these common questions.
-School and College resources can be reached via the links above.
+School and college resources can be reached via the links above.

-What learning technologies or tools are available?
+What learning technologies and tools are available?